2005 CREC Teacher of the Year

 His keen sense of observation is key to his approach.
 “I observe where each child is and where he or she needs to be,” Mr. Dumbuya explains.
 “I believe that education should not only be about reading and writing, but about preparation for life.”

 The students have learned that Mr. Dumbuya is both “fun and fair.”
 He is a teacher beloved for his tendency to dance around the classroom during lighter moments.
 But his students also understand that when it is time for their lessons, Mr. Dumbuya demands their full concentration.
 It’s a respectful give and take, he explains.
 “We are both working hard here – we have this in common.”

 Mr. Dumbuya, who was named the 2005 CREC Teacher of the Year during his second year at the Montessori school, believes that each classroom is a family that should celebrate accomplishments together.
 His bowling parties, hiking trips, and other festivities are annual highlights for students and their families.

 He operates on the philosophy that all children want to learn.
 “I have the highest expectation for every child, irrespective of his background, be it social, economic, emotional or academic,” Mr. Dumbuya said.
 “I do not rest until all children succeed.”

-At the entrance to his classroom, Mr. Dumbuya present all of his students with the same invitation: “Yesterday is gone.
+At the entrance to his classroom, Mr. Dumbuya presents all of his students with the same invitation: “Yesterday is gone.
 Tomorrow has not yet begun.
 We have only today.
 Let us begin.”